erdc/air-water-vv/2d/benchmarks/dambreak/README.rst

 Test case
 -----

-The test case comprises a simple rectangular tank with generation zone at the left side ('x-') and absoprtion zone at the right side ('x+').
+The test case comprises a simple rectangular tank with walls at the side and bottom and atmosphere at the top.
 To run the test case type:

 ```
 parun --TwoPhaseFlow -f dambreak.py -v -D result_folder
 ```

-Wave properties can be modified by the commandline, using for example:
+Dambreak and tank properties can be modified by the commandline, using for example:

 ```
 parun --TwoPhaseFlow -f dambreak.py -v -D result_folder -C "mwl=0.5"